 Under GDPR, businesses cannot presume that individuals give consent for the business to obtain and use their personal data.

-This means businesses will have to consider their methods of sales and marketing by proving that the individual agreed for the company to use their data.
+This means businesses will have to consider their methods of sales and marketing and ensure that they can prove that the individual agreed for the company to use their data.
 For example, an individual must ‘opt-in’ to receive a newsletter rather than using pre-checked boxes or small print as a disclaimer.

-If individuals wish to receive further information from the business or confirm the business can use their personal data, they must perform a ‘double-opt-in’ by which they complete a form, tick a box to ‘opt-in’, as well as confirm this action in an email.
+One way to prove consent for marketing communication was collected is to use a ‘double opt-in’ process.
+If individuals wish to receive further information from the business or confirm the business can use their personal data, they have to complete a form with a tick box to ‘opt-in’, as well as confirming this action in an email.